Disclosure: Hosting Canada is community-supported. We may earn a commission when you make a purchase through one of our links. Learn more.

 Loadtimes that average at 2,000 milliseconds or less are considered to be high performance, as it means the end user will face very little delay when loading the webpage.
 Hosting providers with slower response times are risky to use, because your readers and customer may get annoyed with the delays and choose to browse other sites instead.

 As you can see from above, InMotion offers relatively solid performance when it comes to uptime metrics and average pageload times.
 With that said, the company also has a reputation of being one of the more expensive providers on the market.
-And when there are so many other reliable hosting companies out there, including our favorite SiteGround, it’s hard to justify extra costs.
+And when there are so many other reliable hosting companies out there, including our favorite hosting company SiteGround, it’s hard to justify extra costs.

 One of the major downsides of InMotion’s offerings is that they require all new customers to be locked into a contract for at least one year.
 This means that if you decide to launch your skiing review site with InMotion, you will have to pay for a full year of subscription fees even if you choose to move your data elsewhere.
 Probably not a wise move.